 New Philadelphia - Middleport is a very small town located in the state of Pennsylvania.
 With a population of 2,251 people and just one neighborhood, New Philadelphia - Middleport is the 607th largest community in Pennsylvania.
-New Philadelphia - Middleport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in New Philadelphia - Middleport was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, New Philadelphia - Middleport is generally considered to be a blue-collar town.
-42.92% of the New Philadelphia - Middleport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in New Philadelphia - Middleport, you'll notice that it is more blue-collar than most other communities in America.
+42.92% of New Philadelphia - Middleport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Philadelphia - Middleport is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in New Philadelphia - Middleport who work in sales jobs (9.51%), office and administrative support (8.27%), and healthcare (8.27%).

 In terms of college education, the citizens of New Philadelphia - Middleport rank slightly lower than the national average.
 15.76% of adults 25 and older in New Philadelphia - Middleport have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.